ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/external-dictionaries/external-dicts.md

 ## Creating a dictionary with a configuration file

 :::note
 Creating a dictionary with a configuration file is not applicable to ClickHouse Cloud.
-Please use DDL (see above).
+Please use DDL (see above), and create your dictionary as user `default`.
 :::

 The dictionary configuration file has the following format: